-We’re well into the heat of summer here in New Jersey, and for many of us, this translates to anxiety about high energy bills.
+We’re well into the heat of summer here in South Jersey, and for many of us, from Cherry Hill to Middletown and beyond, this translates to anxiety about high energy bills.
 Keeping costs down can be a challenge when trying to cool your home, but it’s not something to lose sleep over.
 It helps to build a better understanding of what’s true about home cooling and what’s nothing more than a myth, as not everything you may have heard over the years is necessarily true.

 Myth #1: Fans Should Always Be Left On